PaulineAC/PaulineAC/README.md

 📫 How to reach me: https://www.linkedin.com/in/pauline-cuperus/<br />
 <br />
 On this page, I will share some projects that I have been working on:<br />
-- Olympics: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier with 86% accuracy to classify whether athletes won a medal or not.<br />
+- Olympic Medals: In this project, I explore data from all Olympic athletes since 1974 and create a Random Forest Classifier with 86% accuracy to classify whether athletes won a medal or not.<br />
 - Gym Visitors: Here I make recommendations to a (fictional) gym holder on how to improve marketing/promotion strategies for their campus gym and on how staffing at this gym can be optimised.
 I do this by looking particularly at the number of visitors periods throughout the day and year and additionally by using a K-Nearest Neighbors regressor and a Random Forest Regressor to try to predict the number of visitors hourly at the gym.  <br />
 <br />
-Currently working on: A Tableau dashboard. <br />
+Currently working on: A Tableau dashboard & a project involving K-means clustering. <br />
 <br />
 More projects coming soon!